IacopoSb/pam_oauth2_device/README.md

 This module will then check if you're in the right group(s), if any has been specified in the module configuration, and allow or deny access.

+## What is added with this fork

+This fork (originally from [@maricaantonacci](https://github.com/maricaantonacci/pam_oauth2_device)) adds a feature to check also the groups if present on the user id part of the token (and not only in the authentication token).
+This modification has been made to implement this PAM better with Microsoft Entra authentication.
+If groups are found in the authorization token, the flow is the same as the original.

 ## Installation (Ubuntu 20.04)